No Roots (song): Usage in other media

-The song was featured in a Mini car commercial in 2018, as well as the fifth season of the television series The Blacklist.
-It was also used by dancers in Dancing On Ice, a British TV show, and in week 2 of the U.K. show Strictly Come Dancing in 2018 where Kate Silverton and Aljaz Skorjanec danced a tango to it.

-The song was featured in the Brazilian soap opera Segundo Sol.
-It was also featured during several Sunday Night Football games on NBC during the 2018 regular season.
+"No Roots" was featured in a Mini car commercial in 2018, as well as the fifth season of the television series The Blacklist.
+It was also used by dancers in Dancing on Ice, a British TV show, and in week 2 of the U.K. show Strictly Come Dancing in 2018 where Kate Silverton and Aljaz Skorjanec danced a tango to it.
+In the Brazilian soap opera Segundo Sol and during several Sunday Night Football games on NBC during the 2018 regular season, the song was also featured.
 An instrumental version of the song was used in a series of 2019 and 2020 Miracle-Gro advertisements that aired in the US.

-The song was also used in American television series "Deception".

-The song was performed by Australian band 5 Seconds of Summer at the BBC Live Lounge.

-In May 2021, the song started to go viral on TikTok, appearing in 1 million videos.
+It was also used in American television series Deception, and was performed by Australian band 5 Seconds of Summer at the BBC Live Lounge.
+On May 2021, the song started to go viral on TikTok, appearing in 1 million videos.
 In 2022, the song was featured in the Polish Netflix film Heart Parade.
+In 2025, the song was used in the South African/Scottish television series Recipes for Love and Murder.